Puppy potty schedule by age — a simple potty training routine

-Young puppies need to potty very often — typically after every wake-up, meal, drink and play session, plus roughly every hour or two in between while awake.
-The simplest way to get it right is to take your puppy out at those trigger moments rather than watch the clock.
+A good potty routine is built on trigger events, not the clock: take your puppy out after every wake-up, meal, drink and play session, plus roughly every hour or two in between while awake.
+This guide turns those triggers into a simple potty training schedule by age, including a sample daily routine and a rough count of breaks per day.
 It is general orientation only — every puppy is different, and your veterinarian knows yours best.

-Take your puppy out at predictable trigger moments, not by a stopwatch: a young puppy almost always needs to go after waking up, after meals, after drinking and after play — and usually every hour or two in between while awake.
+A successful potty training schedule relies on trigger events rather than the clock: a young puppy almost always needs to go after waking up, after meals, after drinking and after play — and usually every hour or two in between while awake.

 The American Kennel Club lists the key trigger moments: take the puppy out first thing when "the alarm clock goes off"; "after the meal, only wait between 5 and 30 minutes to take your puppy outside"; treat drinking water "just like a meal, and take them out to potty soon afterward"; and watch for "periods after naps and playtime." [src]